Skip to main content

 • Codification of provisions of the Inflation Reduction Act of 2022 (IRA)

-The most significant proposed change for plans and providers is to Star Ratings.
-If finalized, the changes will increase payments to plans by $13.2 billion over 10 years and could limit the effectiveness of the provider complaint process CMS revised in 2024.
+The most significant changes for plans and providers are related to Star Ratings.
+The finalized changes will increase payments to plans by $18.6 billion over 10 years and could limit the effectiveness of the provider complaint process CMS revised in 2024.

-The proposed rule is extensive and addresses many aspects of the MA program.
-Below is a summary of select proposed provisions that will impact health plans and providers.
+The rule is extensive and addresses many aspects of the MA program.
+Below is a summary of select provisions that will impact health plans and providers.

 Medicare Advantage & Part D Star Ratings